rick08180818/Music_Yue/README.md

-# Discord Music_Yue
+# Discord Music Bot
-made by YingheYue
+made by WJC

 # HOW TO USE